millerlogic/libcordis/README.md

 buf is the buffer to copy the path into. buflen is the length of bytes at buf.
 Returns number of bytes in the returned string; otherwise the number of bytes needed to hold the path.
 0 is returned on failure.
+Upon success, the returned path is always an absolute path.

 ## Plugin C API